ezecodes/frame-fushion/README.md

 # Frame fushion

 ## Description
 A a web application built with React and cloudflare serverless functions that provides advanced video analysis capabilities.
-It allows users to upload videos and analyze them to gain deeper insights into the visual data present in the videos.

 ## Features
 - **Video Upload:** Users can upload videos from their local machine for analysis.